groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ifc-to-dotx.md

         - icon: "far fa-file-IFC"
           title: " About IFC File Format"
           content: |
             Files with IFC extension refer to  Industry Foundation Classes (IFC) file format that establishes international standards to import and export building objects and their properties.
 This file format provides interoperability between different software applications.
 Specifications for this file format are developed and maintained by buildingSMART International as its Data Standard.
-The ultimate objective of IFC file format is to improve communication, productivity, delivery time and quality throughout the life cycle of a building.
-Due to the established standards for common objects in the building industry, it reduces the loss of information during transmission from one application to another.
-IFC can hold data for geometry, calculation, quantities, facility management, pricing etc. for many different professions (architect, electrical, HVAC, structural, terrain etc.).

           link: "https://docs.fileformat.com/cad/ifc/"

     format:
         # format loop
-        - icon: "far fa-file-DOTX"
+        - icon: "far fa-file-word"
           title: " About DOTX File Format"
           content: |
-            Files with DOTX extension are template files created by Microsoft Word to have pre-formatted settings for generation of further DOCX files.
-A template file is created in order to have specific user settings that should be applied to subsequent flies created from these.
+            Files with DOTX extension are template files created by Microsoft Word to have pre-formatted settings for a generation of further DOCX files.
+A template file is created in order to have specific user settings that should be applied to subsequent files created from this template.
 These settings include page margins, borders, headers, footers, and other page settings.
 Such templates are used in official documents such as company letterheads and standardized forms.
-The DOTX file format was introduced with the release of Microsoft Office 2007 to replace the binary DOT file format, but is supported by higher versions as well.
-Microsoft Word by default opens every new document based on normal.dot file.
-If modified, all the new files created will result in same settings as from the template file.
-In Microsoft Word 2007, the DOT file format has been replaced with Office OpenXML based DOTX file format.

           link: "https://docs.fileformat.com/word-processing/dotx/"